aditya-bhuyan/dees-pages-workshop/README.md

 ```sh
 git checkout docker-start -b docker-work
 ```
-This checkout would pick  a new file instructions/*Lab02-Docker-README.md* which contains instructions for the lab.
+This checkout would pick  a new file instructions/*Lab02-Docker-README.md* which contains instructions for the lab **Hello**.
+We need to implement the instructions mentioned in the file.
 Once the lab is completed we need to commit and push the code using below command.
 ```sh
 git add .
 git commit -m "MESSAGE"
 git push origin docker-work:master -f
 ```
 The same needs to be repeated for each lab.

-Now to start with, checkout **hello-start** tag so that you will get instructions/Lab01-Hello-README.md file.
+- Now to start with, checkout **hello-start** tag so that you will get instructions/Lab01-Hello-README.md file.
 The command to checkout the tag into the branch would be as below.
 ```sh
 git checkout hello-start -b hello-work
 ```